-The updated DHP Guidance Manual covers a number of key areas that need to be considered in the administration of DHP.
-These include -
+The updated DHP Guidance Manual covers a number of key areas that must be considered in the administration of DHP.
+These include:

 LAs need to follow all relevant financial regulations however remain flexible in their decision making.
-They need to be fair, reasonable and consistent in their decision making.
-Locally this needs to be:
+They need to be fair, reasonable and consistent.
+Locally this can mean:

 - Support towards housing costs does not only mean rent liability.
-It can include rent in advance, deposits and other lump sum costs to assist a move such as removal costs. - A DHP can be made on more than one home where an applicant is temporarily absent from their home, perhaps due to a crisis (eg fleeing domestic violence). - It cannot cover rent arrears, service charges, certain sanctions or reductions in benefit. - The length of the award and the frequency of payment are at the LAs discretion. - An LA may decide to disregard certain income such as related benefits which are awarded for a very specific reason - There is no right to appeal- an applicant can ask for a reconsideration.
+It can include rent in advance, deposits and other lump sum costs to assist a move such as removal costs - A DHP can be made on more than one home where an applicant is temporarily absent from their home, perhaps due to a crisis (e.g. fleeing domestic violence) - Recent case law ('Gargett v Lambeth') has confirmed that DHP can cover rent arrears where the applicant had an underlying entitlement to DHP at the time the arrears accrued - It is not able to be used to cover service charges, certain sanctions or reductions in benefit - The length of the award and the frequency of payment are at the local authority's discretion - A local authority may decide to disregard certain income such as related benefits which are awarded for a very specific reason (e.g. Personal Independence Payments) - There is no right to appeal however an applicant can ask for a reconsideration.